 Mothers who are unable to breastfeed or procure enough quality donor milk are increasingly making their own homemade formula in lieu of the unhealthy, processed formula powders at the store.
 The biggest hurdle to making DIY baby formula, however, is procuring grassfed raw milk.
-While the availability of raw milk (either cow or goat) continues to expand around the world (yay!), many parents are still not able to buy it where they live.
+While the availability of raw cow milk (goat milk and sheep milk too!) continues to rapidly expand around the world, many parents are still not able to buy it where they live.
 This is where the option for camel milk baby formula comes in.

 Camel Milk vs Cow or Goat Milk